Skip to content

 extra="--peer-comparison-mode full --peer-target both --parallel-jobs 4 --model-threads 2 --seed-policy task-isolated"

-• Command boundary. just check is the local quality gate; just full full raw artifacts/full is the paper-facing core run for data engineering and core experiments; full_with_peer adds the legacy and public-label peer model-family transfer suites.
+• Command boundary. just check is the local quality gate; just full mode=full dataset=raw is the paper-facing core run for data engineering and core experiments; full_with_peer adds the legacy and public-label peer model-family transfer suites; just snapshot refreshes the results snapshot from artifacts/full_with_peer and then runs just check; just manuscript builds paper-facing tables, figures, and result prose in artifacts/manuscript_package.
 Use --peer-target public when only the public-label peer transfer needs to be refreshed.

 • Detailed operations.
 Component-level reruns and public-lake operational details are documented in the repository home page, which includes the root README.md.